juan-medina/kecs/README.md

 ## Info

-KECS is a Cross Platform Entity Component System design to create concurrent application, such games, more simple and without the need of using multiple threads neither fibers nor corutines.
+KECS is a Cross-platform Entity Component System design to create concurrent applications, such games, more simple and without the need of using multiple threads neither fibers nor corutines.

 It allows separating data from behavior and get rid of deep object oriented inheritance.